 Payroll expenses are the total salaries and wages that a company pays its employees for their services.
 In the accounting world, “doing payroll” is also a term used for calculating and processing paychecks.

 Payroll is a major expense for most companies and is the primary component of labor cost.
-Labor costs vary by industry, and comparing companies in different industries should be done with this in mind.
+It is important to remember that labor costs vary by industry, so it’s important to use caution when comparing companies in different industries.